Arctic ground squirrel: Distribution and habitat

-The Arctic ground squirrel can be found in regions of Northern Canada ranging from the Arctic Circle to northern British Columbia, and down to the southern border of the Northwest Territories, as well as Alaska and Siberia.
+The Arctic ground squirrel can be found in parts of western Northern Canada, from the Arctic Circle to the Yukon, northern British Columbia and the Northwest Territories; west into Alaska, the Alaska Peninsula, the Aleutian Islands archipelago, and across to the Russian Far East (Siberia), including the Kamchatka Peninsula.
+The St. Lawrence Island subspecies (U. p. lyratus) of Arctic ground squirrel is found on its namesake island in the Bering Sea; the Kodiak Island subspecies (U. p. kodiacensis) is found on Kodiak.

-The Arctic ground squirrel is native to the North American Arctic tundra, where its main habitats are on mountain slopes, river flats, banks, lakeshores and tundra ridges of the arctic tundra.
-Ground squirrels live in sandy soil due to easy digging and good drainage.
-Arctic ground squirrels make shallow burrows in areas where the permafrost does not prevent them from digging.
+The Arctic ground squirrel has evolved with and is found on the North American Arctic tundra; depending on the subspecies, its preferred habitats are typically hillside or mountain slopes, riparian areas (such as river flats, banks or lake shores) or tundra ridges.
+Arctic ground squirrels prefer to live in sandy soil due to its ease of manipulation for burrowing, and its superior drainage as opposed to richer soils.
+Arctic ground squirrels make shallow tunnels and burrows in locations where the permafrost will not prevent them from digging.
+The more southerly subspecies typically inhabit open meadows and open tundra habitats.

-The Arctic ground squirrel inhabits dry Arctic tundra and open meadows in the most southern habitats of this species.
+Fossil record

+The Arctic ground squirrel has an extensive fossil record from the Pleistocene.
+During the Last Glacial Maximum, it was abundant in areas such as the Klondike region where it is currently rare or absent.
+Fossilised Arctic ground squirrel nests and caches have also been used for palaeoenvironmental reconstruction; Calamagrostis canadensis, Carex albonigra, and Koeleria sp. are common in caches from Late Pleistocene Alaska, indicating the presence of an aerially extensive mammoth steppe ecosystem in the region at this time.

 Behaviour

-The diurnal Arctic ground squirrel lives on the tundra and is prey to the Arctic fox, the red fox, the wolverine, Canada lynx, Eurasian lynx, the brown bear, and eagles.
-It is one of the few Arctic animals, along with their close relatives the marmots and the un-related little brown bat, that hibernate.
-In the summer it forages for tundra plants, seeds, and fruit to increase body fat for its winter hibernation.
-By late summer the male Arctic ground squirrel begins to store food in its burrow so that in the spring it will have edible food until the new vegetation has grown.
-The burrows are lined with lichens, leaves, and muskox hair.
+The diurnal Arctic ground squirrel lives on the tundra, where it may fall prey to the Arctic and the red fox, wolverine, Canada and Eurasian lynx, brown bear, snowy owls and eagles.
+It is one of the few Arctic mammal species which hibernates in the winter, similarly to the little brown bat and the closely related marmot.
+In the summer, it forages for tundra plants, seeds, and fruit to increase body fat for its winter hibernation.
+By late summer, the male Arctic ground squirrel begins to store food in its cache so that, come springtime, it will have a food source until the any new vegetation has grown.
+Their burrows are lined with lichens, leaves, grasses, and muskox hair, amongst other animal fibers they may find.

 Communication between squirrels is done through both vocal and physical means.
 When they meet, nose to nose contact is made or other body parts are pressed together.
 The "tsik-tsik" calls are made in response to threats and vary as between different predators.
 Deep guttural sounds are used to indicate land-based predators while short "band whistle" chatter indicates danger from the air.